laravel/docs/validation.md

         ],
     ]);

+> **Warning**
-> {note} You should never pass any user controlled request input into the `ignore` method.
+> You should never pass any user controlled request input into the `ignore` method.
 Instead, you should only pass a system generated unique ID such as an auto-incrementing ID or UUID from an Eloquent model instance.
 Otherwise, your application will be vulnerable to an SQL injection attack.

 Instead of passing the model key's value to the `ignore` method, you may also pass the entire model instance.
 Laravel will automatically extract the key from the model: